Deltares/CanOpenFEWS/README.md

 [SUMMA](https://ral.ucar.edu/model/summa) or the Structure for Unifying Multiple Modeling Alternatives is a hydrologic modeling approach that is built on a common set of conservation equations and a common numerical solver, which together constitute the structural core of the model.

 SUMMA can be used to configure a wide range of hydrological model alternatives.
 Different modeling approaches can then be implemented within the structural core, enabling a controlled and systematic analysis of alternative modeling options, and providing insight for future model development.
 SUMMA allows different model representations of physical processes and spatial configurations to be flexibly implemented and tested.
+Creation of SUMMA models is enabled by the well documented [CWARHM](https://github.com/CH-Earth/CWARHM) workflow.
+This provides all tools necessary to build SUMMA models from scratch.

 In CanOpenFEWS, a SUMMA model is implemented for the Bow River basin, using a semi-distributed Hydrological Response Unit approach to better represent the spatial distribution of snow and other variables.